tls-inspector/tiny-curl-ios/README.md

 # tiny-curl-ios

-A simple script to compile tiny-curl to a dylib framework for iOS apps.
+A script to compile tiny-curl for iOS and iPadOS applications.

 # Instructions